ardriveapp/pub-docs/docs/src/docs/arfs/data-model.md

 This model uses a bottom-up reference method.
 Each file contains metadata that refers to the parent folder, and each folder contains metadata that refers to its parent drive.
 This allows a client to construct the state of a drive or folder that has the look and feel of a traditional file system.

+- Drive Entities contain folders and files

+- Folder Entities contain other folders or files

+- File Entities contain both the file data and metadata

+- Snapshot entities contain a state rollups of all files and folder metadata within a drive

 ## Entity relationships

 The following diagram shows the high level relationships between drive, folder, and file entities, and their associated data.